shectmandaniel/media-supreme/README.md

 # Media Supreme Project

 This project is a media management system built with PHP and MySQL.
-It provides a landing page and several APIs for managing media content.
+It provides a landing page and several APIs for managing media leads.

 ## Getting Started